Entrepreneurs: From Antiquity Through the Early Modern Period

 Wuhsha also had business dealings with women.
 One document shows her releasing a woman, Lady Beauty, from all obligations she might have incurred while making transactions on her (Wuhsha’s) behalf.

-In later centuries, there is much evidence of women’s entrepreneurial activities in the Ottoman Empire, which at one time encompassed the Middle East, Turkey, Greece and the Balkans.
+In later centuries, there is much evidence of women’s entrepreneurial activities in the Ottoman Empire, which at one time encompassed the Middle East, Turkey, Greece , the Balkans.
 In the sixteenth century, at the height of Ottoman power, there were many types of work available for Jewish women.
 There were, of course, some limits based on what the community considered proper for their sex, but the parameters were surprisingly liberal.
-Moneylending was considered a desirable profession for women; widows and divorcées especially often engaged in this occupation, using their ketubbah money as an initial fund.
+Moneylending was considered a desirable profession for women; widows and divorcées especially often engaged in this occupation, using their Marriage document (in Aramaic) dictating husband's personal and financial obligations to his wife.ketubbah money as an initial fund.
 In a query addressed to R. Eliezer ben Arha (d.
 1652) the writer pointed out that in Jerusalem: “ … any man or woman who owned one hundred grushos (silver coins) could start up in the money lending business. …”

 Women who had no cash assets found other ways to participate in economic life.
 Many owned real estate as part of their dowries and rented out space.
 Large numbers of women were involved in local trade, sometimes functioning as intermediaries, selling the handiwork of Muslim women.
 Pierre Belon, a traveler who visited Turkey in the sixteenth century, reported that “Jewish women who could go around with their faces uncovered are commonly found in the Turkish markets selling needlework.
 Since Islamic law does not allow Turkish women to sell and buy, they sold their [products] to Jewish women. … They [the Jewish women] ordinarily sold towels, kerchiefs, headgear, white belts, cushion covers, and other such products of much greater value … that the Jews bought to sell to strangers.”